AlexToop/aws-mfa-cli-configure/README.md

 * AWS CLI version 1.
 * Node.js 12+

-## Getting started
+## Installation

-Assuming you wish to install this tool for global use:
+For a global installation:

 ```
 npm install -g git://github.com/AlexToop/aws-mfa-cli-configure.git#v1.0.1
 ```

-If you have any issues installing node modules globally on MacOS the following command can be used to give your user permission:
+MacOS may require the following permissions for global NPM installations:

 ```
 sudo chown -R $USER /usr/local/lib/node_modules
 ```

-### General use
+Note: If preferred, you can also install this tool within your project itself without the global flag.

+## Usage

+#### Required

 NPM will install this script under the alias of `mfa`.